Final Project — Responsive Kinetic Flower

 The project integrates multiple domains of digital fabrication, including software design, 3D printing, and rapid prototyping using both additive manufacturing and low-fidelity materials such as cardboard.
 These processes were used iteratively to explore, test, and refine the geometry and functionality of the system.

-The electronic system is built around a microcontroller platform (XIAO ESP32), integrating a PIR sensor as an input device and a servo motor as the output actuator.
+The electronic system is built around a XIAO ESP32 microcontroller, integrating a PIR sensor as an input device and a servo motor as the output actuator.
 The system detects the presence of a user and triggers the mechanical response, creating a direct interaction between the environment and the object.

 Motivation

-The motivation behind this project is to explore how digital fabrication, mechanics, and electronics can be combined to create interactive objects that go beyond functionality and engage users at a sensory and emotional level.
+The motivation behind this project is to explore how digital fabrication, mechanics, and electronics can be combined to create interactive artifacts that engage users not only through functionality, but also through meaning and reflection.

-This project is also driven by an interest in translating simple electronic inputs into meaningful physical responses.
-The challenge lies in bridging the gap between detection (sensor), decision (microcontroller), and expression (mechanical movement), creating a coherent system where each layer contributes to the final experience.
+The project is also driven by an interest in translating simple electronic inputs into meaningful physical responses.
+The challenge lies in bridging the gap between detection (sensor), decision (microcontroller), and expression (mechanical movement), creating a coherent system in which technology becomes almost invisible and the interaction itself becomes the focus.

 References and Inspiration

-The conceptual direction of this project is influenced by artists and studios that work at the intersection of art, technology, and human interaction.
-These references are relevant because the project is not intended to be just a mechanical object, but an interactive artifact capable of responding to human presence in a subtle and engaging way.
+The conceptual direction of this project is influenced by artists, designers, and ideas that explore the intersection of art, technology, perception, and human interaction.
+These references are relevant because the project is intended not only as a mechanical object, but as an interactive artifact capable of responding to human presence in a subtle and meaningful way.